ElronS207/My-Story/story.md

-once upon a time there was a boy
+once upon a time there was a boy named harry potter he lived with his uncles and aunt sice his parents died